kairos-fhir/kairos-fhir-dsl-mapping-example/src/main/groovy/projects/patientfinder/README.md

 ## 2023-09-21

 * Observation with combined TNM code (tnmSimple) instead of separated TNM
-* "FAKE" Encountes suppressed.
+* "FAKE" Encounters suppressed.

 ## 2023-09-14

 * User defined catalog entries for condition and procedures added
 * Display description of procedure, condition and observation catalog entries added.
-* Encountes for SACT/COSD are suppressed.
+* Encounters for SACT/COSD are suppressed.